Units

 To move the unit to another folder, add the Parent field in the grid view and select a different folder in the MBT repository.

-To generate a codeless script from a linked manual test
+To automatically generate a codeless script from a unit's manual test:

 -